kaievns/the-log/posts/lead/drafts/people-management-101.md

 Once you do that.
 They you will naturally tailor the goals and the follow up style to those needs and wants of the person you're managing.
-And that is the key to make that work effective.
+And that is the key to make the management work effective.

 ## Wrapping up